fermi-ad/acorn-alarms-service/README.md

     - True: Alarm has been seen by a User and shall no longer be Raised
     - False: Alarm has not yet been seen by a User and shall be Raised
   - STATUS (enumeration)
-    -  Quiet: Criteria are not met
+    -  Quiet: Conditions are not met
-    -  Indicated: Criteria are met but Alarm is BYPASSED or ACKNOWLEDGED
+    -  Indicated: Conditions are met but Alarm is BYPASSED or ACKNOWLEDGED
-    -  Raised: Criteria are met and Alarm is not BYPASSED nor ACKNOWLEDGED
+    -  Raised: Conditions are met and Alarm is not BYPASSED nor ACKNOWLEDGED